EMERGENCY RESPONSE SYSTEM

 🏆 Winning the largest AI Hackathon in the World

-Dispatch was initially built out of a spontaneous trip to the Berkeley AI Hackathon , where my team won the Grand Prize with $50,000 in investment from Skydeck, and an additional $14,000 in credits from Intel and OpenAI.
-Post-Hackathon, we decided to take this project further and launched a venture with Skydeck, the #2 top ranked Startup Accelerator in the US.
+Dispatch was initially built out of a spontaneous trip to the Berkeley AI Hackathon, where my team won the Grand Prize with $50,000 in investment from Skydeck, and an additional $14,000 in credits from Intel and OpenAI.
+Post-Hackathon, we decided to take this project further and launched a venture with Skydeck, the #2 top ranked Startup Accelerator in the US with less than a 1% acceptance rate.
 I worked as the solo designer.

 Us at the Berkeley AI Hackathon Closing Ceremony